Russian pilot killed after plane downed over Syria

 He said the attack was in retaliation for a ferocious bombing campaign by Russian warplanes over Idlib.

-HTS, which is dominated by Al-Qaeda's former affiliate, controls Idlib and has sought to fight back a ferocious Russian-backed assault by Syrian government troops.
+HTS, which is dominated by Al-Qaeda's former affiliate in Syria, controls Idlib and has sought to fight back a ferocious Russian-backed assault by Syrian government troops.

 A picture taken on February 3, 2018, shows the site of a downed Russian Sukhoi-25 fighter jet in Syria's northwest province of Idlib